 Step Down care gives young people the support needed for a safer future.

 Step Down foster carers helps young people adjust to life outside of the care system.
-Without them and support from external providers like Social Services, what will happen to them if they have no life skills or experience living anywhere except an institution?
+Without them and support from external providers like Social Services, I dread to think what will happen to a child with no life skills or experience living anywhere except an institution.

 High-quality foster care transforms lives for children and young people; subsequently, high-quality support for foster carers from the Charity they represent is the difference between success or failure.

-The two go hand in hand; because, with the best intentions in the world, if foster carers are not supported, this transition to independence will fail.
-Sadly, failure means that young people will fail once more; let’s face it, many young people expect nothing less after a lifetime of being let down.
+The two go hand in hand.
+Because, with the best intentions in the world, the transition to independence fails if foster carers are not supported.
+Sadly, failure means that young people will fall once more because, let’s face it, many young people expect nothing less after a lifetime of being let down.

 Getting a grip on our teenagers and bringing them back home.